ReayrtNyGit/python-data-analysis/README.md

 ### So why not use pip and be done with it?

 Great question, and here's why: pip does not have data science libraries pre-installed while other package managers, such as Anaconda, do.
 Another reason is collaboration-- sharing the exact packages and versions can be tedious when you have one environment containing all of your libraries on one machine.
-Pip does have a virtual environment called `virtualenv,` which has been replaced by `pipenv,` but they also don't contain the data science libraries that Anaconda has pre-installed.
-If you guessed that we're going to use Anaconda, you're right, and their virtual env is aptly named `conda.` Let's Begin!
+There are many other reasons, such as faster performance, but that is outside the scope of this Livestream.
+See the chart and attribution link above for more.
+To be fair, pip does have a virtual environment called `virtualenv,` which has been replaced by `pipenv,` but they also don't contain the data science libraries that Anaconda has pre-installed.
+If you guessed that we're going to use Anaconda, you're right, and we're also going to use Anaconda's virtual env, aptly named `conda.` Let's Begin!

 `virtualenv` Vs `pipenv` Vs `anaconda` Vs `pyenv`
 - pip